ajilichayma/aws_solutions_architect_notes/README.md

 - you can restore any amount of data and it's really super super cheap and then you can retrieve times configurable from minutes to hours.
 #### 6. S3 Glacier deep archive
 - This is the lowest storage class the lowest cost storage class that you can buy.
 But your retrieval time is going to be 12 hours.
+### Encryption
+- Encryption in transit
+	- protect data travel to & from S3 using SSL/TLS.e.g prevent man in the middle attacks.
+	- allow secure connnection, using aws: SecureTransport condition in the bucket policy.
+- Encryption at rest
+	- enable the enryption on the whole bucket or on individual objects
+	- using S3 server side encryption options ( it means that AWS encrypt & decrypt objects)
+	- using client side encyption
+#### server side encryption
+##### S3 managed keys (SSE-S3)
+- it is the simplest option
+- each object is encrypted with a unique key
+- encypt the key itself with a master key & regularly rotate
+- aws manages the master keys
+##### AWS key managed service (SSE-KMS)
+- it has some advanced options
+##### Customer provided keys (SSE-C)
+- the customer provides the key encryption & AWS manages the encryption

+### Good to know
+- LifeCycle policies are used to transfer to Glaicer or to S3- Infrequent Access

 ## Databases
 - RDS: relational databases services is for online transaction processing (SQL, MySQL, PostgreSQL, Aurora, MariaDB, Oracle)